joelnewcomer/belton/wp-content/plugins/ajax-load-more/README.txt

 == Changelog ==

+= 5.1.5 - October 1, 2019 =
+* NEW - Added new `loading_style` parameter that allows users to override the global button style at the shortcode level.
+* NEW - Added mousewheel detection, 'end' and 'page down' keyup listeners for loading posts.
+In some rare cases users would not be able to load posts unless the user scroll back up the page.
+This will hopefully solve that issue.
+* UPDATE - Improved plugin accessibility and focus states.
+* UPDATE - Improved admin UI of license updates and expiration notifications.
+* FIX - Fixed issue with `no_results_text` not displaying for some users.
+* FIX - Fixed issue with table data not rendering correctly in Ajax results.
+* FIX - Added fix for `meta_value` not working if set to `0` in a Meta_Query.
+* FIX - Fixed issue with focus not being set on Ajax Load More after a filter method.
+* FIX - Fixed posisble issue with ALM continuously loading posts when using SEO/Next Page or Single Posts addon.
+* FIX - Fixed issue in ALM admin with filename adding single quotes when exporting a Repeater Template from inside the ALM admin.

 = 5.1.4 - August 15, 2019 =
 * NEW - Added No Results Text(`no_results_text`) parameter to display text/html when zero results are returned in an Ajax Load More query.